JHamilton-Burns/Front-End-Web_Dev-Final-Project/README.md

 <img width="323" alt="Screen Shot 2022-11-28 at 3 50 42 PM" src="https://user-images.githubusercontent.com/89480750/204397856-9cece053-674c-41f7-80af-e348f1941d5a.png">

 <img width="1224" alt="Screen Shot 2022-11-28 at 3 50 53 PM" src="https://user-images.githubusercontent.com/89480750/204397865-07405574-e81d-4a24-b13c-af13225f2c7e.png">

+# Project 3
+## Milestone 4
+### REFLECTION:

+As I mentioned, previous group projects have been a massive challenge for me.
+However, this group disproved my theory that group projects are the worst.
+We worked incredibly well together and followed along with our established roles from start to finish.
+What blew me away, was that we all equally put in work and teamed up to find solutions to our problems.
+We had several challenges processing our code.
+For example, it was incredibly difficult to find a solution to our on click stair function while allowing for each image panel to link together.
+We worked for 4 hours together on a Zoom call and agreed to grab dinner and work on solutions seperately.
+We planned to get together later in the evening to bring to the group the solutions we tested.
+This was the best decision for our group.
+Grinding away seperately helped us try unique solutions and Megan discovered a working solution that helped us create our final product.
+Another challenge we had was having the stairs disappear when the map was closed.
+I discovered the solution when we took our dinner break after playing with the CSS file.
+Ultimatley, I believe this project taught me a lot about branches and forking in GitHub.
+It also was a great lesson to see how other people approach coding problems.
+In the end, I believe the biggest lesson was stepping away.
+The more you stare at the code, the harder it is to find a solution.
+Walking away and regrouping saved our project!